 - The MCP mandates risk reduction measures in some cases, and encourages their use elsewhere.
 An Immediate Response Action (IRA) is a mandatory risk reduction measure, and it must be taken at all sites which have spill or site conditions requiring notification to MassDEP within 2 or 72 hours.
 A Release Abatement Measure (RAM) is a voluntary remedial measure taken to totally clean up small problems, or reduce the magnitude of larger problems.

 - Risk Reduction measures require submittal of a plan before it is implemented and certain notices to local officials.
 There are also opportunities for the public to become more involved in these type of actions, as further detailed in Public Involvement .

-- A series of notifications to local officials and Legal Notices are required for Tier Classified sites, and sites applying for a Tier I permit.
+- A series of notifications to local officials and Legal Notices are required for Tier Classified sites.
 The public also has an opportunity to become more involved in sites that have been Tier Classified by filing a petition to designate a site a Public Involvement Plan (PIP) site.
 Details in this regard are provided at Public Involvement .

 The nature and extent of contamination must be sufficiently determined at each site, and a risk assessment must be undertaken to determine whether a condition of No Significant Risk exists, needs to be achieved, or has been achieved.
 The MCP provides for a tiered risk assessment approach, similar to the Risk-Based Corrective Actions (RBCA) process advocated by the American Society for Testing and Materials (ASTM), a national standards-setting organization: